 Tate Modern has 12 disabled parking spaces on Park Street, available to pre-book 24 hours in advance (email email@example.com or call 020 7887 8888; you can also pre-book wheelchairs or mobility scooters).
 Around 50 metres from the parking, there is level access to the South Entrance of the Blavatnik Building, where you can pick up a RADAR key for lift access to Turbine Hall and all gallery floors.
 There is also ramp access via Turbine Hall, and accessible toilets on every floor.

 Over on Millbank, Tate Britain covers a broader range of art from different historical periods, from the Pre-Raphaelites to David Hockney, Bridget Riley and the world’s largest collection of works by JMW Turner.
 Five accessible parking spaces are available on John Islip Street.

 You can travel between the two galleries on the Tate Boat, which can take wheelchairs and some scooters.
-The galleries both have excellent wheelchair access as well as features such as Braille and large-print gallery plans.
-Book ahead for a touch tour, which allows visually impaired visitors to handle selected objects.
+Both galleries have excellent wheelchair access, neurodiverse facilities like ear defenders and quiet rooms, as well as features such as Braille and large-print gallery plans.
+Tate members and a companion can book ahead for a touch tour, which allows visually impaired visitors to handle selected art and sculptures.